 If you’ve ever ventured anywhere near homeschooling, you’ve probably encountered someone asking the classic and dreaded question, what about socialization?
 This question is always asked by newcomers to homeschooling.
-Veteran homeschoolers are more likely to ask things like, how do you balance the needs of multiple kids with very different interests and personalities? or how are we out of snacks ALREADY?
+Veteran homeschoolers are more likely to ask things like, How do you balance the needs of multiple kids with very different interests and personalities? or How are we out of snacks ALREADY?
 I JUST bought those.
-I’m not a veteran homeschooler yet, but thus far I’ve found that one of the biggest benefits of non-traditional schooling has been the opportunity to socialize.

 What is socialization?